 Grooming will also help keep your dog's skin, coat, and nails in optimal condition, as well as help them, look and feel their best!

-Signs Your Dog Needs to Be Groomed
+Signs Your Dog Needs To Be Groomed

 Below we have listed some of the signs that show your dog needs to see a groomer.

 One of the first — and most easily recognizable — signs your dog needs to see a groomer is the visibility of dirt or matts on their fur.
-While all of their outside activities such as playing and running helps to keep them in shape, dirt, mud, and debris can build on their skin and fur, making them dirty.
+While all of their outside activities such as playing and running help to keep them in shape, dirt, mud, and debris can build on their skin and fur, making them dirty.
 You might even notice an unpleasant odor.

 Matted fur makes your dog more than just uncomfortable.
-It can actually be a detriment to their health as pests, debris, and dirt can get trapped in their coat, which could lead to skin damage, bacterial infections, and diseases.
+It can be a detriment to their health as pests, debris, and dirt can get trapped in their coat, which could lead to skin damage, bacterial infections, and diseases.

 Does your dog spend most of its days running around on soft surfaces or the grass?
-While some dogs can trim their nails naturally by strolling on roads, sidewalks, and other hard and paved surfaces, if they spend a lot of their time on grass their nails will eventually grow too long, which could make it painful for your dog to walk.
+While some dogs can trim their nails naturally by strolling on roads, sidewalks, and other hard and paved surfaces, if they spend a lot of their time on grass their nails will eventually grow too long, which could make it painful for them your dog to walk.
 If you have hardwood or laminate floors and hear clicking sounds when your dog walks it's time for a trim.

 Nails should be kept neat and trimmed.
 In a grooming session, our groomer will designate time to examine your dog's nails and trim them if needed.

 You Notice Signs Of Parasites Or Pests